-When I was young, having a good credit score didn’t seem all that important.
+When I was young, having a good credit score did not seem all that important.
 I had a job, cash in the bank and no real need for credit.
-But in today’s 21st century world with its internet-based economy and fast-pace, life is driven by access to different types of credit.
+But in today’s 21st century world with its internet-based economy and fast-pace, life is driven by access to diverse types of credit.
 Having a solid credit score is important to success, and the best time to start working on ensuring a good credit score is when you are young.

 Good credit is needed when someone applies for a credit card, gains approval from a cell phone vendor for that shiny new iPhone, or even when asking the bank to grant overdraft protection on an account.
 A good credit score is even more essential for big ticket items like car financing, a new mortgage for a condominium or house purchase and (in some cases) to qualify for affordable insurance or a new job (most insurers and prospective employers now check your credit score as part of the selection process).

 Unfortunately, it often takes years to build a high credit rating.
 Many aspects of your life depend on your credit history and having a strong history can make it much easier to get loans and to pay favourable interest rates.
-When a lender attempts to make a decision to offer someone a loan, the lender looks into that person’s credit history.
+When a lender attempts to decide to offer someone a loan, the lender investigates that person’s credit history.
 Someone with a lengthy history of successful borrowing and repaying on time is more likely to receive a better loan rate.
 That person is also more likely to receive a lower interest rate on the loan.

-So a good credit history can be a powerful tool when you’re young.
-If you establish good credit early on, you’ll be able to buy a car or a house at a younger age and pay less interest than many of your peers.
+So, a good credit history can be a powerful tool when you are young.
+If you establish good credit early on, you will be able to buy a car or a house at a younger age and pay less interest than many of your peers.
 But how does a young person start to obtain credit?

-Please be aware these secured credit cards are very different from what is known as a prepaid card.
-A prepaid card is actually a pre-loaded gift card that looks exactly like a credit card but can only be used when funds are transferred onto it.
-These cards do not report to the credit bureaus, so they’re not helpful in respect to building a good credit history.
-They’re for convenience only.
+Please be aware these secured credit cards are quite different from what is known as a prepaid card.
+A prepaid card is a pre-loaded gift card that looks exactly like a credit card but can only be used when funds are transferred onto it.
+These cards do not report to the credit bureaus, so they are not helpful in respect to building a good credit history.
+They are for convenience only.

 One alternative form of credit you might consider is a branded, or department store, credit card.
-Typically having a much higher rate of interest then a bank credit card, these cards can be used both for purchases in that store or used pretty much anywhere else.
-Despite a higher interest rate they can help you build a solid credit history if used sparingly and may be a good first step if you have difficulty obtaining a regular credit card.
-Just don’t maintain a balance on the card or you will pay upwards of 30% interest per month.
+Typically having a much higher rate of interest then a bank credit card, these cards can be used both for purchases in that store or used anywhere else.
+Despite a higher interest rate, they can help you build a solid credit history if used sparingly and may be a good first step if you have difficulty obtaining a regular credit card.
+Just ensure you do not keep a balance on the card, or you will pay upwards of 30% interest per month.